The Easiest Christmas Tree Charcuterie Board

 This is the EASIEST Christmas Tree Charcuterie Board!
 Make this simple and festive holiday charcuterie board for your upcoming holiday party.

 I have to tell y’all, I was way before my time with this festive Christmas charcuterie board!
-The first photograph evidence of me making a charcuterie board in a tree shape was over 10 years ago for a Christmas party.
+The first photograph evidence of me making a tree-shaped charcuterie board was almost 15 years ago at a party.

-This is WAY before I offered charcuterie as a service during the pandemic and taught folks how to make a good traditional charcuterie board here in on the blog!
+This is WAY before I offered charcuterie as a service during the pandemic and taught folks how to make a good traditional charcuterie board here at Blackberry Babe!

 This festive charcuterie board is perfect for holiday gatherings.
-I love to make it on Christmas Eve, which is usually a pretty casual gathering for us, full of wine and finger foods!
+I love to make it on Christmas Eve, which is usually a pretty casual gathering for us, full of wine, festive cocktails like this Pomegranate Negroni or an N/A option like this Iced Peppermint Mocha or my NA Christmas Punch.

 I love serving this Christmas charcuterie board with a Mistletoe Margarita and a few other appetizers like these Bacon Wrapped Water Chestnuts and Candied Bacon Baked Brie!